CristianM92/CameraApp/README.md

+# CameraApp

-# CameraApp is an application who allows you to take photos and save thim in your local files.
+CamerApp is an application who allows you to take photos and save them in your local files.